ThomasKatsavos/PaDS-HW2/README.md

 first difference we notice is that the respective file for that part, 'mat_to_csr_ompi.c', uses only rank 0 for loading and conversion and then distributes equal(as much as possible) chunks to all of them, keeping one for itself too.
 Then, with the piece of code inside 'parall_cilk_mpi.c', we iterate at the same time through all chunks using MPI and Cilk with a synchronous technique and blocking functions, a simple and safe approach.
 The algorithm in this implementation though is altered and enriched with Union-Find characteristics, but kept its initial iterative LP form, in order to increase speed and efficiency.

-## Installation and execution in Aristotle HPC
+## Installation and execution in Aristotle-HPC
-This project and especially its MPI implementation were developed and tested around usage in HPCs like Aristotelis.
+This project and especially its MPI implementation were developed and tested around usage in HPC clusters like Aristotelis.
 The following instructions show how to install and test it in this environment:
 1. Login to Aristotle's 'login node' from bash via SSH using EduVPN, or simply via the WebPortal and 'Open in Terminal' choice.
 2. Install the project's repository in a directory of your choice manually, or, as it is advised, using git command: <br>